KPavelI/dpd/README.md

 # Dissipative particle dynamics

-Dissiaptive particle dynamics.

 This is 2D domain decomposition realization.

 You should compile fortran file and modify dpdconf.dat as you wish.

 In this implementation periodic boundary conditions works only for the solvent particles (type 4 - N), grid particles are not moving at all (type 3 - P), chain particles can not move outside the box (type 1 - O and 2 - S).

+This program has been used in the following works [1-7].
 The detailed description of DPD can be found in [1].

-This program has been used in the following works:
+# Refs.

 (1)     Gavrilov, A. A.; Chertovich, A. V. Copolymerization of Partly Incompatible Monomers: An Insight from Computer Simulations.
 Macromolecules 2017, 50 (12), 4677–4685.

 (2)     Tamm, M. V.; Nazarov, L. I.; Gavrilov, A. A.; Chertovich, A. V. Anomalous Diffusion in Fractal Globules.
 Phys.
 Rev. Lett.
 2015, 114 (17), 178102.